fariziluzman-DS/Essential/Flask/README.md

 # Flask

-Here is my Flask folder, all built by myself from scratch, for training purposes only
+Here is my Flask folder, all built by myself from scratch, for training purpose only

 ### Example of the finished product